-The Haverford Guild of Craftsmen Have a New Online Store!
+The Haverford Guild of Craftsmen Has A New Online Store!

 We are excited to announce the launch of our new online store!
 All of the Artists who are represented on the Haverford Guild of Craftsmen Online Store are all members of the Haverford Guild of Craftsmen and have undergone a jurying process to ensure quality and craftsmenship.